Hashpath/looker_force_directed_graph/README.md

 Force-directed graphs are particularly effective for visualizing how various entities (dimensions) are connected to each other.

-The example below depicts all bike share stations in the Boston areas.
-When riders bike from one station to another it creates a link in the data.
-The colors represent the city where the bike station is located (Boston, Cambridge, Somerville).
-The four dimensions returned in this example are

-* Departing station (dimension)
-* Departing station city (dimension)
-* Arriving station (dimension)
-* Arriving station city (dimension)
-* Total bike trips (measure)

 This diagram requires exactly 4 dimensions and 1 measure.
 It was built using the D3 visualization library.

 Dimension 1: node value 1